tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Policy

 - Name: bdqffdq:Policy
-- Definition: The set of data quality Needs for a UseCase
+- Definition: The set of DataQualityNeeds for a UseCase.
 - SubClass Of: NeedConcept

 ********************